 The bathroom came with heated floor and a powerful shower-over-bath, with the standard complimentary toiletries from the First Hotel chain.

 In a country as expensive as Norway it’s always nice to be able to fill up on a decent breakfast in the mornings.
-I did just that!
+As you can see from this selection of photographs, I did just that!

 As in most Norwegian hotels the cold selection was better than the hot, although that didn’t stop me tucking into bacon, sausage and beans one morning 😉 The cold selection was fresh and of a good quality, especially the bread and hams.